 You may find yourself making simple changes to the backend of a website or running social media campaigns that you previously knew nothing about!
 Whatever the case, embrace the process and learn as much as you can because you will likely use it again in other endeavors.

-6. You experience a greater amount of flexibility in your schedule with a work from anywhere job
+6. You experience a more flexible schedule with a work from home job

 With less focus on face-time and 100% focus on producing results, working from home can give you the flexibility you need to control your own schedule as long as you finish what you set out to do.